 Maintaining a healthy, active and well balanced lifestyle is strongly supported by the Officers’ Association.
-The Benevolence team of the OA promotes this message to the hundreds of beneficiaries using its services each year and advises looking after your diet, fitness, sleep and contentment to help you feel well.
+The Grants and Welfare team of the OA promotes this message to the hundreds of beneficiaries using its services each year and advises looking after your diet, fitness, sleep and contentment to help you feel well.
 The OA also works very closely with other key organisations that can help the OA’s beneficiaries develop social relationships, build self esteem and gain independence.

 Triathlon is a growing sport in the UK and the OA are keen to promote getting involved in the sport to all of its members.
 The Officers’ Association Inter-Services Triathlon is organised this year by the Army Triathlon Association (ATA), and sees entrants across the triservices; Army, Navy and RAF, competing in various categories; Male, Veterans (40-44yrs) and Masters (45+ yrs) and Female, Veterans (35-39 yrs) and Masters (40+ yrs).

 Lt Col Chris Stuart, Commanding Officer of 13 Air Assault Support Regiment and Chairman of the ATA says “In order to complete a 1.5 kilometre swim, a 40 kilometre cycle and a 10 kilometre run in times circa 2 hours, the triathletes competing need to have been training hard all year in anticipation of the event.”
 A regular participant in this event and other triathlons, Chris will be competing in this event again this year and is currently in training at least three times a week.